-A police officer who witnesses any type of due process violation is duty bound to take action to intervene and take any actions necessary to protect the victim's rights.
-Your claim for damages may include officers who were present while you were victimized by police brutality, taser abuse or false arrest if they condoned the actions or simply allowed them to happen.
+Police officers who witness any type of due process violation are duty-bound to intervene and to take any actions necessary to protect the victim's rights.
+Your claim may include officers who were present while you were victimized by police brutality, taser abuse, or false arrest, whether they condoned the actions or simply allowed them to happen.

 Allegations of failure to intervene often extend beyond the officers who were at the scene of the incident.
 It may be possible to prove that superior officers and individuals in positions of authority within the police department were aware that the officer who violated your rights had a history or violence or abusive behavior and took no disciplinary action.
 An attorney from the firm will work with you to develop the claim and will represent you as the case progresses, with the goal of recovering the maximum amount of compensation possible.

-Contact a Chicago civil rights lawyer to learn more about the help that is available in pursuing compensation for a police officer's failure to intervene.
+Contact a Chicago civil rights lawyer to learn more about pursuing compensation for a police officer's failure to intervene.